gl-inet/docs/docs/app/ss.md

 * Password: your password

-# Using Shadowsocks on PCs or Smartphones
+# Using SS on PCs or Smartphones

-## 1. Find and Download the clients of your OS platform:
+## 1. Download the clients of your OS platform:

 https://shadowsocks.org/en/download/clients.html